duplode/duplode.github.io/src/posts/_idempotent-effects-parametricity-and-a-puzzle.md

 ### Alternative definitions of `(<*)` and `(*>)`

-We can start from...
+Starting from...

 ``` haskell
 u <* v = const <$> u <*> v
 u *> v = flip const <$> u <*> v
 ```

-... we get:
+... we can switch to the monoidal presentation:

 ``` haskell
 u <* v = app <$> fzip (const <$> u, v)